-Electric vehicles, for example, may be good for the climate because they emit no CO2 while driving.
+Electric vehicles, for example, can be seen as good for the climate because they emit no CO2 directly while driving.
 However, the mining of raw materials, especially aluminum for the body and lithium for batteries, causes immense environmental damage.
 Destroying forests and grasslands and replacing them with monocultures for biofuel and wood pellets is devastating for biodiversity.
 In monocultures of oil palms, corn or acacias, nothing of the diversity of life remains; the ‘green deserts’ are of little ecological value.
 Even the benefits for the climate are doubtful.
 Old-growth forests, for example, absorb and store more greenhouse gases than tree plantations can.
 In addition, the CO2 that wood pellets release the moment they are burned will take decades to remove from the atmosphere – too late to meet the 1.5°C target of climate diplomacy.

 In principle, planting trees to store CO2 sounds like a good idea.
 However, the wrong species in the wrong location does more harm than good.
-Monocultures of pines or eucalyptus trees not only lack biodiversity, they also endanger the nutrient and water cycle.
+Monocultures of pines or eucalyptus trees not only lack biodiversity, they also endanger the nutrient and water cycles.
 Reforesting savannas is particularly tricky because grasslands are complex, carbon-rich ecosystems – albeit treeless by nature.

 The role of protected areas